 What we seek to do

-The protection of Human Rights informs the work that we do at the Public Interest Law Unit.
+The protection of Human Rights informs the work that we do at the Public Interest Law Centre.

 We provide human rights advice across all areas of public law.
 We have represented and advocated for human rights within our cases in the High Court, Court of Appeal and Supreme Court.